Mortgage Approval Factors

 Ask a Real Question

 It depends on the loan type.
 FHA loans allow scores as low as 580 with 3.5% down.
-Most conventional loans require a minimum of 620, though scores below 680 may result in higher rates or tighter conditions.
-The score you need to qualify and the score that gets you the best rate are two different things — scores of 740 or higher tend to unlock the most favorable pricing on conventional loans.
+Conventional loans typically require a minimum of 620, though scores below 680 often come with higher rates or tighter conditions.
+For the best pricing on conventional loans, you generally want a score of 740 or above.
+The score you need to get approved and the score that gives you the best rate are two different things.

 Divide your total monthly debt payments by your gross monthly income (before taxes).
-Lenders look at two versions: front-end (just the housing payment) and back-end (all debts, including housing).
+Lenders look at two versions: front-end (just the housing payment) and back-end (all debts including housing).
 Back-end DTI is what typically determines eligibility.
-For most conventional loans, lenders prefer back-end DTI below 45%, though automated systems sometimes approve up to 50% with strong compensating factors like good credit or reserves.
+For most conventional loans, lenders prefer back-end DTI below 45%, though automated underwriting systems sometimes approve up to 50% when compensating factors like strong credit or cash reserves are present.

-Yes — not because one type is better, but because each is documented differently and may carry different requirements for how it's averaged.
+Yes — not because one type is better, but because each is documented and averaged differently.
 W-2 employees are the most straightforward.
-Self-employed borrowers typically need two years of tax returns and business documents, and qualifying income is based on net income after deductions — which can be lower than what was actually earned.
-Hourly and commission earners may have overtime or variable income averaged over 24 months.
-If this applies to you, our page on complex income situations goes deeper on the documentation side.
+Self-employed borrowers typically need two years of tax returns and business documents, and qualifying income is based on net income after deductions — which can be significantly lower than what was actually earned.
+Hourly and commission earners may have variable income averaged over 24 months.
+If any of this applies to you, our page on complex income situations goes deeper.

-No. The 20% figure comes from the threshold at which private mortgage insurance (PMI) is no longer required on conventional loans.
+No. The 20% figure is the threshold where private mortgage insurance (PMI) is no longer required on conventional loans.
 But many buyers put down 3–10% and carry PMI until they build equity.
-FHA loans require 3.5% down for borrowers with 580+ credit scores.
+FHA loans require 3.5% down for borrowers with a 580+ credit score.
 VA and USDA loans allow 0% down for eligible borrowers.
-Putting less down has trade-offs — higher monthly payment, PMI costs — but it's a legitimate path for many buyers and often makes more financial sense than delaying a purchase by years.
+Less down means a higher monthly payment and PMI costs, but it's a legitimate and common path — and often makes more sense than delaying a purchase for years.

 Often, yes — within limits.
-Lenders and automated underwriting systems look at the full picture.
+Automated underwriting systems evaluate the full picture.
 A higher credit score can sometimes support a higher DTI.
-A large down payment can sometimes compensate for a thinner credit history.
-Strong cash reserves — money in the bank after closing — can also help offset other borderline factors.
-That said, every loan program has hard minimums (a credit score floor, a maximum DTI ceiling) that can't be compensated away.
-A loan officer can tell you quickly whether your specific mix of factors is workable, and with which programs.
-The CFPB's homebuying resources are also a solid reference for understanding the broader process.
+A large down payment can offset thinner credit history.
+Strong cash reserves after closing can also help borderline applications.
+That said, every loan program has hard minimums — a credit score floor, a maximum DTI ceiling — that can't be compensated away.
+A loan officer can tell you quickly whether your specific mix of factors works, and with which programs.
+The CFPB's homebuying resources are also a solid reference for understanding how the broader process fits together.

 Scroll to Top